eaca89/Visual-Object-tracking-with-Convolutional-Neural-Network/README.md

 The correlation filters with convolutional features (CF2) is a state-of-the-art tracker that exploits rich feature hierarchy from deep convolutional neural networks for visual tracking.
 For more details, please visit our [Project page](https://sites.google.com/site/jbhuang0604/publications/cf2).

 <img src="https://dl.dropboxusercontent.com/u/2810224/Homepage/publications/2015/CF2_ICCV_2015/teaser.jpg" width="640" />

-### Citation

-If you find the code and dataset useful in your research, please consider citing:

-    @inproceedings{Ma-ICCV-2015,
-        title={Hierarchical Convolutional Features for Visual Tracking},
-        Author = {Ma, Chao and Huang, Jia-Bin and Yang, Xiaokang and Yang, Ming-Hsuan}, booktitle = {Proceedings of the IEEE International Conference on Computer Vision}, pages={},
-        Year = {2015}
-    }

 ### Contents
 |  Folder    | description |